 However, you shouldn’t read this list and go, great I’m going to have a VBAC and that’s that.

-Instead, take some notes, and discuss this with your doctor right away!
+Instead, take some notes, and discuss this with your health care provider right away!

 5 Preparing For VBAC Tips

-Preparing for a VBAC is a big deal for most moms, not because they aren’t happy with their cesarean, but because they want to try for a vaginal delivery.
-This first tip is a total bonus tip, but you will need to take a birth class one way or the other.
+Preparing for a VBAC is a big deal for most moms, not because they aren’t happy with their baby’s cesarean birth, but because they want to try for a vaginal delivery.
+This first tip is a total bonus tip, but you will need to take a birth class one way or the other before your due date.

 Unfortunately, most birth classes are NOT aimed to prepare you for a vaginal delivery after cesarean except for this one!